 Nordens Ark has been working since 2011 to protect and increase the population of Amur tigers.
 The Amur tiger (Panthera tigris altaica) is the northernmost subspecies of tiger and it lives in the Russian Far East.
 The number of Amur tigers in Russia has been estimated at 430–500 individuals, which means that it is classified as endangered by the International Union for Conservation of Nature (IUCN).

 Wild amur tiger in Russia, image taken by camera trap.

-Together with the WWF and WWF Russia, Nordens Ark operate the Nothern Tiger Project, a project to protect the endangered Amur tiger in Russia’s Far East.
-The project started 2011 and was originally funded by the Swedish Postcode Lottery and focused its efforts in and around Anuisky National Park.
+Together with the WWF and WWF Russia, Nordens Ark runs the project "Northern Tiger", a project to preserve the endangered Amur tiger in the Russian Far East.
+Our long-term goal with the project is to ensure a sustainable development of the Amur tiger population in its northernmost distribution area.
+The project was started in 2011 with funding from the Swedish Postcode Lottery and the efforts are focused in and around Anuisky National Park north of Khabarovsk.

-Watch this film and learn more about what our project has achieved.
+Watch this film and learn more about what our project has achieved (in Swedish).

 In collaboration with

 WWF and The Swedish postcode lottery.